Arts in the Field:

 “‘I am graduating you!’”
 Kristie recalls her saying. “‘[I’m] having too much fun performing with you, so I think that your time as a student is done, and I think we need to make a band.’”

 Thus, Uccellino was born.
-They perform Kristie’s arrangements around southern Minnesota, and accompany their harmonies with the ukulele and the melodica — a piano-like wind instrument Kristie picked up a few years back.
+They perform Kristie’s arrangements around southern Minnesota and accompany their harmonies with the ukulele and the melodica—a piano-like wind instrument Kristie picked up along the way.

 When arranging a new piece, Kristie begins with the same question: